 This course introduces students to cultural and multicultural psychology sub disciplines in psychology.
-Students develop knowledge of the history, major tenets, theories, research findings and behavioral practices in cultural and multicultural psychology.
+Students develop knowledge of the history, major tenets, theories, research findings and behavioral practices in multicultural psychology.
 Students also gain understanding of the cultural bases for psychological processes.
 Students develop awareness, knowledge and skills for engaging in intercultural and multicultural contexts.
-Students are also asked to advance their cultural self-knowledge as well as knowledge of diverse others in order to develop cultural competence in working with individuals from diverse backgrounds.
+Students are also asked to advance their cultural self-knowledge as well as knowledge of diverse others in order to develop multicultural competence in working with individuals from diverse backgrounds.
 Meets the General Education Requirement: Intercultural Competence.

 Prerequisite: PSYC 110